 Written confirmation of works

-Whenever any investigatory or remedial work is carried out to the electrical installation at the dwelling (whether that work is about a safety report or not) (we will refer to this as “works”), a written confirmation must be given to the contract-holder as outlined below.
-It’s perplexing to understand why this is a requirement for electrics when there’s no such requirement for works on gas!
+Whenever any investigatory or remedial work is carried out on the electrical installation at the dwelling (whether that work is about a safety report or not) (we will refer to this as “works”), a written confirmation must be given to the contract-holder as outlined below.

 Works before occupation

-For a new occupation contract starting on or after commencement and existing converted contracts up to 12 months as described earlier, the following is required:
+For a new occupation contract starting on or after the Act starts and existing converted contracts up to 12 months, as described earlier, the following is required:

-For all works done after the most recent report and before the occupation date, the landlord must provide written confirmation for each work within seven days of the occupation date (but in reality will be attached to the written statement) (r.6(3)(b)):
+For all works done after the most recent report and before the occupation date, the landlord must provide written confirmation for each work within 14 days of the occupation date (but in reality, will be attached to the written statement) (r.6(3)(b))

 Works during the contract